Selaessig23/42_minishell/README.md

 > We do not execute this part of built-ins in child processes at all.
 (Because ...)

 ### Pipeline flow
-> Closing of pipe ends.
-I changed execution part because of "Process terminating with the default action of signal 13 (SIGPIPE)".
-Ensure the parent keeps the read end of the pipe open as long as the child might still be writing.
-Cosing the read end of the parent process after waitpid.

-I've added int *pipe_fd in t_data struct.
-Assign -1 as a default value.
-Initiation of `t_data` in `init_comm` function.

-I close all fds of parent processes including pipe_fd AFTER waitpid, because even the unused read end of the pipe must remain open until the child finishes writing or exits to avoid signal 13 (SIGPIPE) aka broken pipe.
+## Tracking file descriptors

+> We close unused file descriptors (read/write ends of pipes) in each process.

+> We use valgrind to check if all file descriptors were closed safely.

+`valgrind --track-fds=yes ./minishell`

+> There is a possible error "Process terminating with the default action of signal 13 (SIGPIPE)".
+It can occur in sertain cases.

+> In the context of pipelines (cmd1 | cmd2 | cmd3), encountering SIGPIPE can be normal in some scenarios.
+> When a process like cmd2 exits (e.g., grep finishes finding matches), the read end of the pipe closes.
+If cmd1 continues writing to the pipe after it has been closed, the system sends a SIGPIPE to cmd1.
+> Example:

+`yes | head -n 10`

+> `yes` generates infinite "yes\n". `head` reads the first 10 lines and exits. `yes` receives SIGPIPE when it tries to write to a closed pipe.

+This is normal behavior in a shell pipeline and is not considered a bug.
+We set SIGPIPE to be ignored in the program.

+> `signal(SIGPIPE, SIG_IGN)`

 ### Big files
 "Writing more data than the pipe can hold"